srashti-02/sharma_tent_house/plan.md

 * deposit_paid is the advance collected at booking time.
 * remaining_payment is the balance still due after deposit, before damage or missing-item adjustments.
 * payment_status shows whether the customer has paid the quote fully, partially, or not yet.

+The system stores both the standard inventory rate and the final quoted rate so discounts or negotiated pricing can be tracked separately from default pricing.

 ### Availability Logic